micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```

-Note that our text is aware that our "box2" div wants to be as left as possible and kindly wraps it in a nice text hug!
+Note that our text is aware that our "box2" div wants to be as far left as possible, and kindly wraps it in a nice text hug!

 #### Floats with clears

-While floats make other elements aware of their location and give them text hugs, clears tell other elements that to leave them some space (i.e. no hugs).
+While floats make other elements aware of their location and give them text hugs, clears tell other elements to leave them some space (i.e. no hugs).

 ![](http://s2.quickmeme.com/img/73/73da31728b13520117e2dab7447b8f37c29071dbd452f21f7377969d08949463.jpg)

-Lets go back to our CSS and change our "box2" div's positioning from float:left to clear: right.
+Lets go back to our CSS and change our "box2" div's positioning from `float:left;` to `clear:right;`.

 `Clear` is saying "I'm not sure how much space I'm going to take, but whatever it is, clear off my right side".
 Our text respects its wishes and drops to the line below.